Indian Law Makers, Poets Criticizing Modis Barbaric Policies - UrduPoint

 Indian Law Makers, Poets Criticizing Modi's Barbaric Policies

-ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2022 ) :Indian parliamentarians, poets and columnists were criticizing and mocking at Indian Prime Minister Narendra Modi's atrocities and barbaric policies against minority communities particularly Muslims in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) :Indian parliamentarians, poets, and columnists were criticizing and mocking Indian Prime Minister Narendra Modi's atrocities and barbaric policies against minority communities particularly Muslims in Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-Indian revolutionary poet, Imran Pratapgarhi highlighted the Indian government's atrocities and tyranny against the oppressed Kashmiri people in his poetic verses such as 'I am Kashmir', he uploaded videos on YouTube and other social networking applications defending the right to self-determination of Kashmiris.
+Indian revolutionary poet, Imran Pratapgarhi highlighted the Indian government's atrocities and tyranny against the oppressed Kashmiri people in his poetic verses such as 'I am Kashmir', he uploaded videos on YouTube and other social networking applications.

-He said the fascist Modi's government was perpetrating gruesome human rights violations against the minorities and Kashmiri Muslims.
+He said the fascist Modi government was perpetrating gruesome human rights violations against minorities and Kashmiri Muslims.
 "Modi is a tea seller, who has no moral ethics and political norms," he maintained.

 Imran Pratapgarhi further said the Indian prime minister was involved in the massacre of innocent Muslims of Gujrat and Kashmiris.